 The Dynamic Objects property on a custom probe’s inspector allows objects that are not marked as Reflection Probe Static to be included in the reflection cubemap.

 Note: The positions of these objects are still “frozen” in the reflection at the time of baking.

 The Cubemap property allows you to assign your own cubemap to the probe and therefore make it completely independent of what it can “see” from its view point.
 You could use this, say, to set a skybox or a cubemap generated from your 3D modelling app as the source for reflections.

 To enable a probe to update at runtime, you should set its Type property to Realtime in the Reflection Probe Inspector.
 You don’t need to mark objects as Reflection Probe Static to capture their reflections (as you would with a baked probe).
 However, you can selectively exclude objects from the reflection cubemap using the Culling Mask and Clipping Planes properties, which work the same way as for a Camera (the probe is essentially like a camera that is rotated to view each of the six cubemap faces).

 In the editor, real-time probes have much the same workflow as baked probes, although they tend to render more quickly.

 Note: Currently, real-time probes will only update their reflections in the Scene view when Reflection Probe Static objects are moved or change their appearance.
 This means that moving dynamic objects won’t cause an update even though those objects appear in the reflection.
-You should choose the Bake Reflection Probes option from the Generate Lighting button dropdown in the Lighting window to update reflections when a dynamic object is changed.
+You should choose the Bake Reflection Probes option from the Build button popup on the Lighting window to update reflections when a dynamic object is changed.